rachellkorich12/rachellkorich12/README.md

-# Hi, I’m Felicia Rachell Korich 👋
+# Hello!
+I’m Felicia Rachell Korich 👋

 I’m an undergraduate student at **Bina Nusantara University**, majoring in **Interactive Design and Technology** (double degree in Visual Communication Design & Information Systems).
 With a passion for **UI/UX design** and **iOS development**, I strive to create intuitive and engaging user experiences by blending creativity with technical expertise.